Amado-bot/just-my-type/README.md

+# THIS IS A CLASS PROJECT, PLEASE NO OUTSIDE CONTRIBUTORS.
+THANK YOU!
 # Just My Type

 > We would like to create a typing game website that tracks the user's words per minute and errors, and then saves them to a database to be displayed as statistics to the user's profile.